-No one can talk openly about himself if he is afraid that he may be hurt in some way by revealing his feelings.
-To encourage openness, all matters discussed by the student are held confidential, and information is released to others only with the written permission of the student.
+No one talks openly about himself if he is afraid that he may be hurt in some way by revealing his feelings.
+To encourage openness, all matters discussed by the students are held confidential and only with written permission of the student is information released to others.
 No report of the counseling is made in any official University record.